Myth 2: Muskets replaced bows because musketeers are easy to train

 Another suggestion to arm untrained men with bows came from Captain Yorke, writing from the siege of Rouen in 1593.
 In this time period, besieging armies would try to spare their trained soldiers the dangerous and backbreaking tasks of trench-digging, mining and embattling, leaving those chores instead to unarmed laborers called “pioneers”.
 Yorke wondered why the pioneers needed to be unarmed, because “If half the pioneers had pikes and the other half bows, they might do something beside digging, for ‘they be natural weapons and therefore need not teaching’.”*

 For sure the inconveniences of war often forced raw, untrained men into battle, but this was never considered an ideal situation.
 Commanders wanted trained, disciplined troops, especially musketeers.
+A small army of veterans was superior to a larger, raw army.
 As Riche wrote in The Fruites of Long Experience, “Yong souldiers unprovided and sleightly trayned, are not to be drawen into the field against an Armie exercized and beaten with long practise, for unexperimented men are fitter to furnish a funeral then to fight a field.”

 This was not just the opinion of armchair generals- it was state policy.
 Archived in the Calendar of State Papers, a letter dated May 20th, 1584 from the Privy Council to the Commissioners of Musters of the Maritime Counties ordered that a reduced number of men be trained and mustered, but that “the training of the shot is of the first importance.”
 Another, dated April 2nd 1588, ordered the Lord Lieutenant of Hertford to have his men “completely trained, especially the shot.”
 And on August 2nd, 1586, the Council informed the Earl of Huntington that “The Queen is chiefly anxious for the shot to be well trained according to your instructions.”

 The practice of training musketeers was not invented out of whole cloth overnight.
 The old laws mandating archery practice on Sunday evenings and holidays were a far cry from the formal, supervised training that a modern army of integrated pike and shot required.
 The most important difference, from the government’s point of view, was that modern training required vast sums of money.
+Archery, John Smythe pointed out, “by a naturall inclination with good execution of lawes, came to be so perfect & excellent, without anie publique cost & charges either to King or Realme“.
 The state could actually raise funds from fining men who neglected to practice archery.
 But when training a company of musketeers, each soldier had to be paid for his time, the trainer demanded a fee, and the cost of gunpowder used for target practice and mock battles quickly added up.
 Further, cash prizes were often awarded to the best shots.

 The costs were significant enough that early attempts to create elite cores of trained harquebusiers were frustrated by a lack of funds.
 An aborted 1567 plan to train 4,000 harquebusiers would have cost £16,656 per year, at a time when an ordinary person’s daily wage was eight pence.
 It was hoped to partially defray the costs of training by charging the public to watch.** In 1573 it was decided that there would be a distinction between the trained bands, who as their name suggests would be actively trained in the use of firearms and pikes, and the untrained masses, largely armed with bows, who would occasionally be mustered for inspection but received no formal training.